-How would you tell it’s time to schedule for roof replacement?
-But, do you know you can avoid a roof replacement by inspecting and ensuring your roof is in top condition?
-However, there are several signs that, when they show, it could more costly to repair your roof.
+How would you tell it’s time to schedule a replacement?
+But, do you know you can avoid a replacement by inspecting and ensuring it is in top condition?
+However, there are several signs that, when they show, it could more costly to repair it.
 The best option would be to hire a roofing contractor to help install a new roof on your home.
-It’s recommended to always inspect your roof and check for any issues before they become worse.
+It’s recommended to always inspect it and check for any issues before they become worse.
 Most homeowners don’t really care to look at their roof until it springs a leak.
 That’s quite unfortunate, isn’t it?

-To know when to install a new roof on your home, you should watch out for the following signs.
+To know when to install a new one on your home, you should watch out for the following signs.

 Check your Shingles